 • connect students to professional development resources.

 Participation in the program is voluntary and needs to be initiated by the student.
 (Please do not contact the Office of Academic Honesty about enrollment in the Remediation Program before you have received the closing letter for your case.)
+It is the responsibility of the student to notify our Office within 30 days of receiving the closing letter in order to participate in the program.

 Undergraduate students are only eligible for the program if they acknowledged the violation during the Facilitated Discussion and if they have no prior violation.
 Graduate students, professional students, and undergraduate students who have violated the academic honesty policy more than once are not eligible.